PurpleKingdomGames/roguelike-starterkit/README.md

 A few people have asked about using Indigo for Roguelike game building over the years, and it has come up again in response to the annual [r/roguelikedev - RoguelikeDev Does The Complete Roguelike Tutorial](https://www.reddit.com/r/roguelikedev/comments/o5x585/roguelikedev_does_the_complete_roguelike_tutorial/).

-There are some specific challenges with regards to Indigo rendering the seemingly straightforward graphics of a roguelike that I won't go into now, but I've generally had to caution people that Indigo _might not be good at this..._
+There are some specific challenges with regards to Indigo rendering the seemingly straightforward graphics of a roguelike that I won't go into here, but I've generally had to caution people that Indigo _might not be good at this..._

-This base project is an attempt to open up roguelikes to Indigo game builders by going some way towards solving some of the rendering issues and providing out-of-the-box support for a standard artwork format, from Dwarf Fortress.
+This library is an attempt to open up roguelikes to Indigo game builders by going some way towards solving some of the rendering issues and providing out-of-the-box support for a standard roguelike artwork format, namely the Dwarf Fortress tile sets.

 ## Finding artwork